DanielZab/adl/README.md

 Sadly, the agent does not yet achieve this goal.
 However, I believe more training time and further random search might improve the models to achieve the desired results.

+# Task 3

+## Demo Setup

+### Frontend

+Run `npm install` in the frontend directory, to install the necessary node modules

+Run `npm run dev` to start the frontend

+### Backend

+Install the necessary python dependencies

+Run `python -m uvicorn backend:app --reload --host 0.0.0.0 --port 8000` to start the backend server

+### Alternative method

+If all dependencies are installed, you can just execute the `start.bat` file